apache/dubbo-website/blog/en-us/dubbo-annotation-driven.md

-In Dubbo 2.5.7version before, Dubbo provides two core notes `@Service`and `@Reference`, Dubbo Dubbo and service delivery service references are used.
+In Dubbo version 2.5.7 before, Dubbo provides two core notes `@Service`and `@Reference`, Dubbo and service delivery service references are used.

-Among them, `@Service` as an XML element <dubbo:service>replacement annotated with Spring Framework @org.springframework.stereotype.Serviceis similar to the service provider Dubbo service exposure.
+Among them, `@Service` as an XML element <dubbo:service> replacement annotated with Spring Framework @org.springframework.stereotype.Serviceis similar to the service provider Dubbo service exposure.
 Corresponding to `@Reference` it is an alternative <dubbo:referenceelement, similar to Spring `@Autowired`.